top of page

 butterfly.JPG

-*Note: all plots are generated using commercial graphics software from the text data output of the program.
+*Note: all plots are generated using commercial graphics software from the text data output of the program though presentation quality graphics on the screen are also generated by the program.

 bottom of page